containers-kubernetes-education/session1-containers/README.md

 ![](./images/image1.PNG)

-If you can run this application, you can now move onto the next branch `step 1 - building your application`
+If you can run this application, you can now move onto the next branch `step1-building-your-application`